Château de Montbron (Charente)

 The Château de Montbron, known locally as the Vieux Château (old château) is the remains of a castle in the commune of Montbron in the Charente département of France.

 History

 The ancient castle of Montbron (the name is derived "Mons Berulphi"), is known from before the 12th century.

 The castle was mentioned in a diploma of Charles the Bald in 852.

-In the 15th century, it was rased, with its simple rectangular keep, as a sign of infamy, by order of King Charles VII.
+In the 15th century, it was razed, with its simple rectangular keep, as a sign of infamy, by order of King Charles VII.
 Marguerite de Rohan, Countess of Angoulême (wife of John, Count of Angoulême), rebuilt the castle, of which parts still remain including the Romanesque-style keep.